Ricardo Chavira

 Ricardo Antonio Chavira (born September 1, 1971) is an American actor.
-He is best known for his role as Carlos Solis in the ABC television series Desperate Housewives (2004–2012).
-He also played Abraham Quintanilla in the Netflix original series Selena: The Series (2020).
+He is best known as Carlos Solis in Desperate Housewives (2004–12) and Abraham Quintanilla in Selena: The Series (2020).

 Early life

-Chavira was born in Austin, Texas, the son of a Bexar County judge, Juan Antonio Chavira.
+Chavira was the son of a Bexar County judge, Juan Antonio Chavira and is of Mexican descent.
 Raised in San Antonio, he graduated from Robert E. Lee High School and the University of the Incarnate Word.
-He is a '00 UC San Diego Alumnus and received his Master of Fine Arts in Acting from the University of California San Diego's graduate acting program in 2000, and moved to Los Angeles shortly thereafter.
+He received his Master of Fine Arts in Acting from the University of California San Diego's graduate acting program in 2000, and moved to Los Angeles shortly thereafter.
 Since then, he has worked in film, television and theatre.

 Career

 Chavira began his career playing guest-starring roles on television shows, include NYPD Blue, 24, The Division, Joan of Arcadia and JAG.
 In 2002, he had a recurring role in the HBO comedy-drama Six Feet Under and was series regular on the unaired Fox sitcom The Grubbs.
 In 2004, he made his big screen debut appearing in a supporting role playing private José Gregorio Esparza in the western film The Alamo (2004).

-In 2004, Chavira was cast as Carlos Solis, the husband of Eva Longoria’s character, Gabrielle Solis, in the ABC comedy-drama series Desperate Housewives.
-The series was a breakthrough hit for ABC receiving wide coverage.
+In 2004, Chavira was cast as Carlos Solis, the husband of Eva Longoria's character, Gabrielle Solis, in the ABC comedy-drama series Desperate Housewives.
+The series was a breakthrough hit for ABC.
 In 2005, Chavira listed on the "50 Most Beautiful" list in People en Español, and the following year named one of "TV's Sexiest Men" by TV Guide.
-Along with cast, he received two Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2005 and 2006, and well as three ALMA Awards nominations for Outstanding Actor in a Comedy Series.
+With the cast, he received two Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2005 and 2006, and well as three ALMA Awards nominations for Outstanding Actor in a Comedy Series.
 The series ended in 2012 after eight seasons.